Roasted Cauliflower with Harissa Chickpeas

 - And last but not least, microwaved.

-Cauliflower is delicious roasted.
+Like the best oven-roasted broccoli, cauliflower is delicious baked in the oven.
 In fact, it might be my favorite way to eat it.
 In the meantime, let’s skip down the path of roasting brassicas.

 How to roast cauliflower: